dongmingli-Ben/email-wizard/docs/plan.md

 #### A1. retrieve emails

-- [ ] optimize QPS via async tasks and message queue
+- [ ] refactor the microservice to listen from kafka logs

 #### B1. parse plain text for summary and dates

 - [ ] optimize QPS
-  - [ ] improve throughput with asynchronous service (possibly through message queues)
+  - [ ] refactor the microservice to listen from kafka logs
   - [ ] async / multi-threading calling LLM API

 #### C1. store summary to database